 While WordPress is known for making content management rather simple, the depth of this CMS is surprisingly vast.
 There are multiple facets to discover, but you can learn about them on an as-needed basis.

-For example, if you’re goal is to just input and edit content, you probably won’t need to learn about theme development.
+For example, if your goal is to input and edit content, you probably won’t need to learn about theme development.
 And theme developers don’t necessarily need to know much about writing plugins.

 We’ve compiled a collection of cheatsheets and reference guides to help you along your journey with WordPress.
 They should come in handy – regardless of how you use the software.

 Introduction to WordPress